Locke/coreasm.core/README.md

 The branch [upstream](https://github.com/Locke/coreasm.core/tree/upstream) follows the master branch of CoreASM.
 The [master](https://github.com/Locke/coreasm.core/tree/master) branch follows `upstream`, adds this README and a custom SNAPSHOT version.

-Feature branches are based on `upstream`, and may be rebased when `upstream` is updated.
+These feature branches are based on `upstream`, and may be rebased when `upstream` is updated:

 - [jparsec3](https://github.com/Locke/coreasm.core/tree/jparsec3), Pull Request at [PR29](https://github.com/CoreASM/coreasm.core/pull/29)
   - updates the minimum required Java version to 8